 Colorado homes experience more than their fair share of hail.
 With Denver a part of “hail alley,” many Denver homeowners even have to perform multiple roof repairs or replacements within a few years span.
 In fact, a National Insurance Crime Bureau news release stated that Colorado remains the second most common state to file insurance claims for hail damage in the nation.

-You have the ability to choose from a wide variety of shingle options when it comes to your roof, but taking into account the amount of hail and hail damage Denver homes experience, seeking out a shingle that will resist the impact of hail is essential to your roof’s lifespan.
-That’s where the Revia F-Wave synthetic shingle comes into play.
+You can choose from a wide variety of shingle options when it comes to your roof, but taking into account the amount of hail and hail damage Denver homes experience, seeking out a shingle that will resist the impact of hail is essential to your roof’s lifespan.
+That’s where the synthetic shingle comes into play.

-The Revia shingles can outlast asphalt shingles with regards to hail resistance in a few ways:
+Synthetic shingles outperform asphalt shingles with their ability to resist hail damage in several ways:

-- The shingles come with a 5-year hail warranty.
-You don’t have to fret about whether or not the shingles will last as Revia covers its shingles against hail for 5 years as well as other coverage benefits.
-Learn about the F-Wave’s warranty.
+- The synthetic shingles come with a 5-year hail warranty.
+You don’t have to fret about whether or not the shingles will last as Revia covers its shingles against hail for 5 years and other coverage benefits.

-- Unlike asphalt shingles that have granules on their surface, the Revia synthetic shingle has no granule loss because it does not have granules.
-As asphalt shingles lose their granules, their durability and life expectancy decrease.
+- Unlike asphalt shingles that have granules on their surface, synthetic shingles don’t lose their ability to protect your home from granule loss because they do not have granules.

-- The F-Wave shingles are class 4 impact resistant, which makes them one of the best options for hail prone areas.
+- The synthetic shingles are class 4 impact-resistant, which makes them one of the best options for hail-prone areas.

-Hail resistant roofing shingles will be classified according to their resistance to impact.
+Hail-resistant roofing shingles will be classified according to their resistance to impact.
 This classification system falls on a scale of 1 to 4, with class 1 being the least resistant and class 4 experiencing the best resistance.
-With the F-Wave receiving a class 4 classification, it provides the best impact resistance a roofing shingle can have.
+With the F-Wave, Refined Exteriors’ recommended synthetic shingle, receiving a class 4 classification, it provides the best impact resistance a roofing shingle can have.